xiejiangzhi/xjzproxy-docs/download.md

 **Changes**

-* Add transition animation when updating page
+* Support customize type with Regexp
-* Add project mode switching
+* Show more error detail when failed to parse a project.
-* Fix some bugs and optimize the experience
+* Fix mock mode under HTTP2.

 **Download**